jpsm83/health/documentation/n8n/article_media_context.md

 - "body-safe"
 - "wellness accessories"

-**STEP 3: CREATE SHORT PARAGRAPHS**
-Create 3 paragraphs that reflect exactly what the article is about:
-- Each paragraph must be MAXIMUM 205 characters (including spaces)
-- Paragraphs must reflect the article content accurately
-- Use casual, conversational tone that connects with readers
-- **ABSOLUTELY NO EMOJIS** - Do not add any emojis, symbols, or special characters
-- Each paragraph should capture different aspects of the article
-- Be precise and meaningful within the character limit

 ## 2. OUTPUT FORMAT
 **CRITICAL: You must output the result in the exact JSON format specified below.
 No other format is acceptable.**